-Rising 244 feet above the streets of Reykjavik is Hallgrimskirkja, the tallest building in Iceland.
-It is situated in the capital city’s center and has become one of Reykjavik’s best known symbols.
+Rising 244 feet above the streets of Reykjavik is Hallgrimskirkja.
+The building is situated in the capital city’s center and has become one of Reykjavik’s best-known symbols.

-The Lutheran church has a stylised concrete exterior inspired by the distinctive basalt formations found throughout Iceland, such as the waterfall Svartifoss.
-This gives the building an appearance more akin to a space ship then a place of worship, and makes it a unique feature of Reykjavik’s skyline.
+The Lutheran church has a stylized concrete exterior inspired by the distinctive basalt formations found throughout Iceland, such as the waterfall Svartifoss.
+This gives the building an appearance more akin to a spaceship than a place of worship and makes it a unique feature of Reykjavik’s skyline.
 Although construction began in 1945, the church took 38 years to build, as many parts of the church were consecrated and in use at different times.

-A hidden gem is the large large stained glass window above the church entrance.
+A hidden gem is the large stained glass window above the church entrance.
 From the outside the window isn’t done justice, it’s only when you see it with natural backlight that you really see its beauty.
-The window is on the tower’s second floor, accessible through stairs on the right hand side of the entrance.
+The window is on the tower’s second floor, accessible through stairs on the right-hand side of the entrance.

 There is also a statue of Leif Ericksson in front of the church, a gift from the United States in 1930.
 The statue predates the actual construction of the church and was given to Iceland in commemoration of the 1000 year anniversary of Althingy, the Icelandic parliament at Thingvellir in 930A.D.

 Perhaps the best time of year to see Hallgrimskirkja is New Year’s Eve.
 Icelanders and tourists alike gather in the square in front of the church to count down towards midnight and welcome in the New Year.

 A huge fireworks display takes places all across Reykjavik, with a particular focus above Hallgrimskirkja.
 The results are spectacular and the church really comes alive, illuminated by the dazzling colours.

 Know Before You Go